OfficeDev/office-js-docs-pr.pt-br/docs/overview/office-add-ins.md

 ## <a name="extending-and-interacting-with-office-clients"></a>Estender os clientes do Office e interagir com eles

-Os suplementos do Office podem fazer o seguinte em um aplicativo de host do Office:
+Os suplementos do Office podem fazer o seguinte em um aplicativo cliente do Office:

 -  Estender a funcionalidade (qualquer aplicativo do Office)